 Most people have either had a personal experience with stuttering or watched a friend or loved one struggle to produce a normal flow of speech.

-In fact, stuttering is a relatively common speech disorder, affecting roughly 3 million Americans of all ages.
+In fact, stuttering, also known as stammering, is a relatively common speech disorder.
+Stuttering affects roughly 3 million Americans of all ages.
 While it most often occurs in children between the ages of 2 and 6 as they develop their language skills, 25% of children continue to stutter as they get older.
 For these children, stuttering can persist as a lifelong speech disorder.
 This can have an impact on their self-esteem and interactions with other people.

 What makes stuttering especially frustrating is that individuals know what they want to say, but they have difficulty saying it.
 For example, they may repeat a sound, word, or syllable; prolong certain consonants or vowel sounds; or pause during speech.
 Stuttering can also be made worse when a person is excited, tired, experiencing stress or anxiety, or speaking in front of a group of people.